 The street price of heroin can range between $150 to $500 per gram, according to the United Nations Office on Drugs and Crime (UNODC).

-Crack cocaine—the rock-like form of coke—is usually cheaper than powder forms, with an average cost of $60 per gram.
+Crack cocaine, the rock-like form of coke, is usually cheaper than powder forms, with an average cost of $60 per gram.

 Methamphetamine

+Methamphetamine, or meth, is an illegal drug that can come in the form of a powder or rock form, also known as crystal meth.
+The cost of meth can range from $5 a hit, or $20 to $40 for one gram.
 The average dose of meth is 0.2 grams.
 One gram accounts for about five doses.
 Wholesale prices (in the kilograms) may be lower.

 Molly (MDMA)

-According to the UNODC, the price of ecstasy/Molly can range from $1 to $80 per pill or tablet.
+Molly is a slang term for the hallucinogenic drug MDMA, also known as ecstasy.
+According to the UNODC, the price of MDMA (Molly) can range from $1 to $80 per pill or tablet.
 The average cost is $5 to $25 per pill.

 DMT

+Dimethyltryptamine, or DMT, is a hallucinogenic drug that comes in the form of a powder.
 The average street price of DMT is anywhere from $100 to $300 per gram.
 The average dose of DMT is 10 to 60 milligrams (mg).

 LSD